 407G Social Applications of GIS.
 (3) Examination of GIS concepts and skills in studying the geospatial characteristics of social phenomena, such as population geography, geographic segregation of neighborhoods, and spatial patterns of crimes.
 Practice of GIS applications in sociodemographic issues through lab exercises and course project.
-Prerequisite: GIS 202 or permission of the instructor.
+2 hrs. lect.; 2 hrs. lab.
+Prerequisite: GIS 309 or permission of the instructor.

 408G Environmental Applications of GIS.
 (3) GIS modeling of the biophysical environment, including water flow simulation, mapping of soils and climates, habitat delineation, and soil erosion modeling.
 Review of GIS methods, literature, and practice of environmental analysis in labs and project.
-Laboratory.
 2 hrs. lect.; 2 hrs. lab.
-Prerequisites: GEOG 202; and GEOG 301 or STAT 171 or equivalent.
+Prerequisites: GEOG 301 or STAT 171 or equivalent and GIS 405; or permission of the instructor.

 410G Applied GIScience.
 (3) Examination of real-world applications of GIS, remote sensing, and GPS, including issues in the associated literature and principles.
 Fostering ideas and practicing skills of designing and completing GIScience projects scientifically.
-Prerequisites: GIS 202 and 405 or permission of the instructor.
+2 hrs. lect.; 2 hrs. lab.
+Prerequisites: GIS 309 and 405 or permission of the instructor.

 509 Fundamentals of GIS Analysis.
 (3) An introduction to geographic information system (GIS) analysis tools.
 Students will learn theory and techniques that will be applied to project(s) associated to their discipline.
+2 hrs. lect.; 2 hrs. lah

 511 Examination of GIS Data.
 (3) A thorough examination of GIS data processes: from spatial concepts, to conceptual models, to data models, to physical GIS data and common GIS datasets, and to data manipulation and use.
 Students are trained to become data experts.
-Labs included.
+2 hrs. lect.; 2 hrs. lab.

 609 GIS Research and Application Methods.
 (3) How to use GIS concepts, tools, and methods correctly in research activities of various disciplinary and application backgrounds.
 Examine existing GIS applications in your own field and conduct "hands-on" exercises by designing and completing a GIS project individually.
-Prerequisite: GEOG 508.
+2 hrs. lect.; 2 hrs. lab.
+Prerequisite: GIS 509